hanshanley/twits/README.md

 # Twits, Toxic Tweets, and Tribal Tendencies

+Authors: Hans W. A. Hanley, Zakir Durumeric
+Social media platforms are often blamed for exacerbating political polarization and worsening public dialogue.
+Many claim that hyperpartisan users post pernicious content slanted toward their political views, inciting contentious and toxic conversations.
+However, what factors are actually associated with increased online toxicity and negative interactions?
+In this work, we explore the role that partisanship and affective polarization play in contributing to toxicity both at the individual user level and at the topic level on Twitter/X. To do this, we train and open-source a DeBERTa-based toxicity detector that outperforms the Google Jigsaw Perspective API toxicity detector on the Civil Comments test dataset.
+After collecting 89.6~million tweets from 43,151~US-based Twitter/X users, we then examine how several account-level characteristics—including partisanship along the US left–right political spectrum—predict how often users post toxic content.
+Using a Generalized Additive Model (GAM), we find that both the diversity of views and the toxicity of other accounts with which users engage have a marked effect on users' own toxicity.
+Specifically, toxicity is correlated with users who engage with a wider array of political views.
+Performing topic analysis on the toxic content posted by these accounts using the large language model MPNet and a version of the DP-Means clustering algorithm, we find similar patterns across 5,288 topics, with users becoming more toxic as they engage with a broader diversity of politically charged topics.

 ## Overview
 This repository accompanies the paper *Twits, Toxic Tweets, and Tribal Tendencies: Trends in Politically Polarized Posts on Twitter* (arXiv:2307.10349).
 The study examines how partisanship, affective polarization, and user interactions relate to toxic speech on Twitter/X during 2022.
 It combines a new open-source toxicity detector with large-scale analyses of user behaviour and topic dynamics to quantify when and how political conversations become uncivil.